 Most community health centers qualify to apply for the program.
 Remote Patient monitoring helps community health centers provide accessible care for their patients, reducing the need for costly, time consuming in-office appointments.
-RPM also helps them better manage their growing number of patient with chronic conditions, reduces the number of in person visits and strain on the centers.
+RPM also helps them better manage their growing number of patients with chronic conditions, reduces the number of in person visits and strain on the centers.

 Be Prepared to Submit Your Application.

 The application window for the COVID-19 Telehealth Program will only be open for a short period of time.
 It’s important to be prepared if you want to take advantage of this opportunity to begin offering telehealth and remote patient monitoring options at your center.